simonmcho/nouvly-sample/README.md

 export default combineReducers({
     auth: authReducer // when we use anything from authReducer in our components, we can use this.props.auth });

+- See where we are using `compose`.
+This is a function that composes from right to left.
+It is used to pass multiple store enhancers to the store
+  - Store enhancers are higher order functions that add extra functionality to the store
+    - Higher order functions take functions as params and/or return functions as return values
+    - Compose allows writing deeply nested function transformations without drifting to the right too much:
+      - EG: ` func1(func2(func3(func4(func5))))`.
+Using compose would be : `compose(func1, func2, func3, func4, func5)
 ```
 - Also set up `authReducer` reducer

+## Sep 27, 2018 - REDUX ACTIONS
+1.